fishing/fishing.github.com/01_intro.md

 on our back lawn.

-These being my experiences, I told my partner "I would like to eat a fish that I've caught," and she surprised me in May of 2016, booking a chartered trip onto San Francisco bay.
+These being my experiences, I told my partner "I would like to eat a fish that I've caught," and she surprised me in May of 2016 with a chartered trip on San Francisco bay.
 It wasn't a particularly good fishing day, but I caught an 8lbs Halibut, the biggest fish of the trip.
 The powerful fish bent my rod, pulled the line, and just like that _I_ was hooked.